sulai/Brogue/README.md

 Brogue
 ======

-This is a fork of Brian Walker's "Brogue", a wonderful roguelike game.
+This is a fork of Brian Walker's "Brogue", a modern roguelike with a strong focus on simple user interface and unique game play.

 Description of the folder layout